improving/ai-sdd-openspec-workshop/README.md

 | `/opsx:sync` | Merge delta specs into main specs |
 | `/opsx:bulk-archive` | Archive multiple changes at once |
 | `/opsx:onboard` | Guided tutorial through the complete workflow |

+---

+## Best Practice: Fresh Cascade Sessions for Each Agent Command

+It is recommended to **open a new Windsurf Cascade Session before running each agent command** (`/opsx-propose`, `/opsx-apply`, `/opsx-archive`, etc.).
+Here's why:

+- **Context Window Management**: Each Cascade session starts with a clean context window, preventing token accumulation from previous conversations that could limit the AI's ability to reason about the current task.
+- **Reduced Hallucination**: A fresh context reduces the risk of the AI referencing or conflating details from prior features or changes.
+- **Clearer Focus**: Each session is dedicated to a single feature or change, making it easier to track what the AI is working on and verify correctness.
+- **Better Artifact Quality**: With a focused context, the generated specs, designs, and task lists are more precise and less likely to contain cross-feature contamination.

+This practice is especially important in a workshop setting where multiple features are being developed in sequence.